-We will achieve this by helping organisations to plan for and adopt sustainable IT strategies that reduce cost, improve staff productivity and most importantly, significantly reduce greenhouse gas emissions associated to information technology (IT) use.
+The team at Px3 is dedicated to assisting organisations to plan for and adopt sustainable information and communication technology strategies that reduce cost, improve work life balance and most importantly, significantly reduce greenhouse gas emissions.

 Our co-founders have a collective 60 plus years of experience within the information and communications industry and have a life long passion for ecology and sustainability.
 Through Px3 consultancy engagements we will ensure that IT is brought to the forefront of ensuring businesses help to meet national Carbon Budgets.

 Ultimately, together, we will remove the CO2e emissions equivalent of 100,000 cars from our atmosphere by 2050 by promoting and delivering sustainable IT strategies.

 Our Founders and Exec Team

 CEO & Research Director: Justin Sutton-Parker, MBA Sustainability & Leadership